AWikia/Level/README.md

   - Katakana
   - CJK Strokes (Only the very last glyph is supported)
   - Katakana Phonetic Extensions
-  - Enclosed CJK Letters and Months (Supports the following):
+  - Enclosed CJK Letters and Months (A few are supported)
-    - Enclosed numbers
-    - A few Enclosed CJK ideographs
-    - Enclosed katakana letters
   - CJK Compatibility (A few are supported)
   - Unified CJK Ideographs Extension A (Extremely Limited support, 5 supported currently)
   - Yijing Hexagram Symbols